sdonglab/DM-AS-Chooser/README.md

 ## Installation
-If you only want to use CSV files for running ASC there are no dependencies to run ASC.
-If you would like to run ASC with the convenience of parsing OpenMolcas and Gaussian log files you must install [molextract](https://github.com/sdonglab/molextract)
+If you only want to use CSV files for running DM-AS Chooser there are no dependencies to run DM-AS Chooser.
+If you would like to run DM-AS Chooser with the convenience of parsing OpenMolcas and Gaussian log files you must install [molextract](https://github.com/sdonglab/molextract)